Peer Pressure and Substance Abuse

 This type can also be direct, indirect, spoken, or unspoken.
 It can challenge people to do things they may not usually do and take part in behaviors as a way to belong.

-6 Tips for Coping With Negative Peer Pressure
+7 Tips for Dealing with Negative Peer Pressure Before and After Rehab

 1. Know yourself.